Isaac-Muscat/game_engine/README.md

 I think they hit the sweet spot in terms of performance and ease of use.

 ## What was I Doing Last
+Make separate list for each light type
 Variable size light array.
 In the middle of changing uniform to storage bufffer but not sure if this is best.
+Just added 2nd light so need to make size of lights array passed to shader dynamic.
 Quuick profiling hack on render time taken and update time taken (Not Accurate)

 ## Current Tasks